Roebuck

 Roebuck has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects likely to affect the area.
-Notable ones include Blue Haze Light Industrial Precinct, Broome North - Waranyjarri Estate, Broome North Primary School, Sanctuary Road Caravan Park, and Key Worker And Over 55S Village.
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 24 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Blue Haze Light Industrial Precinct, Broome North - Waranyjarri Estate, Broome North Primary School, and Sanctuary Road Caravan Park, Key Worker And Over 55s Village, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.